mongodb-developer/EDEE_Production_Frontend/examples/UsingIDE/response/explanation.md

 The **POST Data** box is empty in this example, but this is where you can provide the data to be sent in the body of a POST request – in most cases, this would be a JSON document.

 We then have the buttons to test our GET/POST endpoint, an possibly others.
-The labels should be self explanatory (e.g. you clicked on Expl**anation to see this explanation!).
+The labels should be self explanatory (e.g. you clicked on **Explanation** to see this explanation!).

 Beneath the buttons, you can see the **Response** section which contains the response from running the GET/POST function.